AI Search Glossary - Every Term Defined

 GEO (Generative Engine Optimisation)

-GEO is the broadest and most commonly used term for AI search optimisation.
-It covers getting your content cited in AI-generated answers across all platforms — ChatGPT, Gemini, Perplexity, AI Overviews, Copilot, and Claude.
+GEO (Generative Engine Optimisation) is the broadest and most commonly used term for AI search optimisation.
+It covers getting your content cited in AI-generated answers across all platforms - ChatGPT, Gemini, Perplexity, AI Overviews, Copilot, and Claude.
 GEO encompasses both traditional AEO tactics and newer AI-specific strategies like entity SEO and multi-index optimisation.
+The term was introduced in a 2023 research paper by Aggarwal et al.

 GPTBot